DevynCJohnson/Pybooster/Coding_Standards.md

     - **PEP3107 (Function Annotations)** - [https://www.python.org/dev/peps/pep-3107/](https://www.python.org/dev/peps/pep-3107/)
 - Do not follow the below listed PEP Standards
     - **PEP287 (reStructuredText Docstring Format)** - [https://www.python.org/dev/peps/pep-0287/](https://www.python.org/dev/peps/pep-0287/)
+- To make Flake8 ignore a particular line, use `  # noqa: CODE` at the end of the line
 - To make MyPy ignore a particular line, use `  # type: ignore` at the end of the line
+- To make PyLint ignore a particular line, use `  # pylint: disable=CODE` at the end of the line

 RelaxNG